Saving food today. Feeding more tomorrow.

 Waste Not Food Taxi formed in 2016 to help bridge the gap between commercial edible food waste and hunger-relief program shortages.
 We built a team of volunteer drivers to pick up donations and deliver them to nearby emergency pantries throughout the Metro area.
 In 2020 when the pandemic shut down many of our donors’ operations, and simultaneously the USDA started providing farmers-to-families food boxes, WNFT shifted gears and instead of paying a salary, rented a truck every Friday to pickup excess boxes from larger agencies and deliver them directly to low-income housing, especially to elderly and disabled residents.

 Soon thereafter in late 2020, we started getting approved for grants and became an Oregon Food Bank partner.
 We established three long-term pantries in low-income buildings (Holly Tree, Merlo Station, & Lombard Plaza), and built a pop-up pantry model to replicate throughout Washington County.
-In partnership with Oregon Food Bank, the network of volunteers rescuing food and delivering to pantries continues to grow.

-If you'd like to partner with us in any capacity, please email Stevie@WasteNotFoodTaxi.org.
+If you'd like to partner with us in any capacity, please email [email protected].
 Thank you for your support!

 Soon thereafter in late 2020, we started getting approved for grants and became an Oregon Food Bank partner.
 We established three long-term pantries in low-income buildings (Holly Tree, Merlo Station, & Lombard Plaza), and built a pop-up pantry model to replicate throughout Washington County.
-In partnership with Oregon Food Bank, the network of volunteers rescuing food and delivering to pantries continues to grow.

-If you'd like to partner with us in any capacity, please email Stevie@WasteNotFoodTaxi.org.
+If you'd like to partner with us in any capacity, please email [email protected].
 Thank you for your support!